FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 ### Solution

 On the one picture we can see a Swedish restaurant and their phone number.
-Googling them gave us a address in Torrevieja Spain which matched up with the photos.
+Googling them gave us a address in _Torrevieja Spain_ which matched up with the photos.
 We had the correct location.
 In the police report it is stated that Kallestad texted

-*"Hi Sergei.
+> "Hi Sergei.
 You know the street name, and the number of the apartment with the red ring on it, is 22.
-Hope to see you soon, Robbans Pizzario is near by and very nice It's about a 500m walk".*
+Hope to see you soon, Robbans Pizzario is near by and very nice It's about a 500m walk".

-Thus we know its about a 500m walk.
-We can also see from the pictures that is has a red pavement, is located in a small hill, have a right turn and has a few tall apartments in the background.
+Thus we know it's about a 500m walk.
+We can also see from the pictures that it has a red pavement, is located in a small hill, has a right turn and has a few tall apartments in the background.
 Searching the area we found the tall apartments.
-Further search round that area gave result with the red pavement and a right turn which turned out to be the correct position of the photo.
-Then opening google maps and right-clicking on the balcony from the picture resulted in the correct coordinates.
+Further searching around that area, we found the red pavement and a right turn, which turned out to be the correct position of the photo.
+Opening google maps and right-clicking on the balcony from the picture gave the correct coordinates.

 [Google earth](https://earth.google.com/web/search/C.+Granada,+5,+Torrevieja,+Spain/@38.00456615,-0.65358012,40.60143652a,0d,60y,21.18704986h,85t,0r/data=CigiJgokCYF14CyZAENAERkZtV1uAENAGQRdFVTx8uS_IRitL124_uS_IhoKFmM1Z1NlZXA4MUlOUGoyb0dvMnVEWmcQAjoDCgEw?authuser=0)